 Before we can give you an exact quote, we need to figure out what type of tumor your pet has.
 This decides whether or not surgery is necessary, as well as what the tumor means for the health of your pet.

-We provide affordable tumor removal consultations at only $25.
+We provide affordable tumor removal consultations at our Irving veterinary clinic at only $25.
 If you’ve been quoted a price by another clinic, we also offer “2nd opinion exams” at only $15.
 Our 2nd opinion exams allow you to easily see if we can provide a more affordable option that works with your budget.

 From cancer growths to warts, mass removal for dogs and cats can be very expensive at many clinics across Dallas-Fort Worth.
 With our surgical setup and staff experience, we can provide affordable tumor and mass removal at much lower prices than other clinics in DFW.